Nau mai, Haere Mai

 Excel in teaching so our learners will excel in the future

-Keep a lookout for information on how to support our school and add some spring colour to your garden.
+Support our school and add some spring colour to your garden.
 Bulbs are easy to plant, fun to grow and will reward you with gorgeous flowers year after year.
-Order form coming your way soon.
+Download the order form or pick one up from the school office.
+Happy ordering; happy planting!

 Acknowledgement of Achievement